EPCCed/2026-07-27-Fortran-inter/episodes/05-interfaces-overloading.md

 ```

 There are one or more `interface-specification` entries which can take
 different forms.
-As we will usually expect to place interface deinfitions
+As we will usually expect to place interface definitions
 in a module along with the relevant procedure definitions,
 the `interface-specification` will often involve one or more
 `module procedure` statements of the form